Cosmian/client/documentation/docs/index.md

 # Cosmian Command Line Interface (CLI)

+Cosmian CLI is the Command Line Interface to drive [KMS](https://github.com/Cosmian/kms) and [Findex server](https://github.com/Cosmian/findex-server).

+Cosmian CLI provides a powerful interface to manage and secure your cryptographic keys and secrets using the [Cosmian Key Management System KMS](https://github.com/Cosmian/kms).
+The KMS offers a high-performance, scalable solution with unique features such as confidential execution in zero-trust environments, compliance with KMIP 2.1, and support for various cryptographic algorithms and protocols.

+Additionally, the CLI facilitates interaction with the [Findex server](https://github.com/Cosmian/findex-server), which implements Searchable Symmetric Encryption (SSE) via the [Findex protocol](https://github.com/Cosmian/findex).
+This allows for secure and efficient search operations over encrypted data, ensuring that sensitive information remains protected even during search queries.

+By leveraging Cosmian CLI, users can seamlessly integrate advanced cryptographic functionalities and secure search capabilities into their applications, enhancing data security and privacy.

-The Cosmian CLI is the Command Line Interface to interact with Cosmian products such as KMS and Findex server.
-The CLI is [**open-source**](https://github.com/Cosmian/cli), client application written in [**Rust**](https://www.rust-lang.org/) that implements the REST API servers endpoints.
-A graphical version of the CLI is also available as a separate tool called `cosmian_gui`.
+**Note**: A graphical version of the CLI is also available as a separate tool called `cosmian_gui`.

 - [Cosmian Command Line Interface (CLI)](#cosmian-command-line-interface-cli)
   - [Installation](#installation)